KomodoPlatform/developer-docs/docs/basic-docs/komodo-api/crosschain.md

 **assetchainproof txid**

-The `assetchainproof` method scans the chain for the back `MoM` notarisation for a transaction corresponding to the given transaction id and returns a proof object with MoM branch.
-Scanning is performed from the height upto the chain tip but no more than 1440 blocks.
+The `assetchainproof` method scans the chain for the back `MoM` notarization for a transaction corresponding to the given transaction id and returns a proof object with MoM branch.
+Scanning is performed from the height up to the chain tip, with a limit of `1440` blocks.

 #### Arguments